vinitkesh/doc_nkb_intro/SingleCycle.md

 | 7       |     | Test Cases for Various Instructions  | [46](#7-test-cases-for-various-instructions)        |
 | 8       |     | References                           | [53](#8-references)        |

-## 1. Overview
+# 1. Overview

 Till now you have learned to design sequential and combinational logic, in this section you will learn how to create a single cycle processor, specifically the MIPS microprocessor.

 This section combines almost every concept covered so far.
 Abstraction of block diagrams and Verilog HDLis used to describe the arrangement of each component.
 We exploit regularity and modularity by reusing already created blocks such as ALUs, multiplexers and register files.
 The microarchitecture is partitioned into datapath and control units.
 The MIPS microprocessor datapath uses the register file, ALU, memory unit, and instruction decoder to execute instructions.
 The register file stores data and instructions, the ALU performs operations, the memory unit accesses and stores data, and the instruction decoder controls data flow.

 The control unit of a MIPS microprocessor generates control signals that direct the flow of data between components in the datapath, ensuring that instructions are executed correctly.
 It receives instructions from the decoder, directs data flow to the correct components, and controls instruction timing.

 Together, the datapath and control units work to execute instructions in the MIPS microprocessor.
 We will focus on the single-cycle implementation of a subset of MIPS instructions.
 Additionally, we will compare single-cycle, multicycle, and pipelined microarchitectures for the MIPS processor.

-## 2. Prerequisites
+# 2. Prerequisites

 To create a Verilog MIPS single cycle processor, you should have a strong understanding of digital logic design, computer architecture, and Verilog programming.

-Some of the specific prerequisites include-
+Some of the specific prerequisites include:-

 - Knowledge of digital logic design concepts, such as combinational and sequential circuits, logic gates, flip-flops, and registers and implementing these in Verilog HDL.